Air NZ passenger clicks on wrong website, pays $135 to get forgotten glasses sent back

 Asked whether NZ Post would have gone to the airport to pick up and wrap an item, the company said: "Routinely we wouldn't do that, but as it's Christmas we would have tried to make something work."

-But Schoneveld said Air NZ should offer to wrap lost items itself and send them back to their owners.
+But the woman said Air NZ should offer to wrap lost items itself and send them back to their owners.

 "I would have thought they would have a service where they would put items in a bag and send them off, rather than going through another courier that is going to charge $105 for it," she said.